timrodz/cpp-shape-drawer/README.md

 ## Features

 - **Drawing of 2d/3D primitives**: Square (Quad), Triangle, Circle, Hexagon, Pentagon, Heptagon and Cube.
-- **Customise your shapes with**: Dimensions (Scale), Colour, Movement Type and Movement rate.
+- **Customise your shapes with**: Dimensions (Scale), Colour, Movement Type, Movement rate, Position, Rotation.
 - **Load shapes through a file**: Create custom shapes from an **.ini** file (More information below).
 - **Cubemap**: Got a skybox with .jpg?
 Load it in!
 Just remember the image order.
-- **Live-reloading**: Clears every object in the scene, with exception to the cubemap.
+- **Scene clearing**: Clears every object in the scene, with exception to the cubemap.

 ### Key Design Decisions